swisstxt/onduty/README.md

-# Onduty
+# OnDuty

-Manage onduty contacts and alarming.
+Manage onduty contacts and trigger alarms via phone, SMS, Slack and Email.

 ## Setup

 ### Depedencies

-  - Runtime: Ruby 1.9.3 or greater is required.
+  - Runtime: up from Ruby 1.9.3 required, 2.0+ is recommended.
   - Database: MongoDB
+  - Alert Acknowledgement: Icinga2
+  - Phone and SMS alerts: Twilio

 Dependencies are managed using bundler (install the bundler gem if you don't have it).